Markéta Luskačová - By The Sea: Photographs from the North East 1976-1980

 “I was very touched by it all: the families with children, old women in their best hats, elderly couples with grandchildren, teenagers courting shyly or boisterously, the ponies and donkeys walking patiently to and fro on the beach.
 The dogs and children were everywhere, dogs enjoying themselves as much as the children did.
 The fairground and the omnipresent tents, fortresses against the wind and rain, the seaside cafes selling sandwiches, apple pies, custard pies, ice creams and teas, of course.
 But they also sold boiling water to women who brought with them from their homes their teapots and teabags, because to buy tea for the whole family would be too expensive.”

 Although well known in photographic circles, Luskačová’s work in recent years has lacked the exposure of some of her contemporaries.
-This exhibition and new book aim to contribute to a recent resurgence of interest in Luskačová’s work and to introduce it to new audiences.
+This exhibition and publication aimed to contribute to a recent resurgence of interest in Luskačová’s work and to introduce it to new audiences.